Blotch3D/Blotch3D/README.md

 the above steps for that platform, or look online for instructions on creating a project for that platform.

-### Development pattern

-All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the same thread, because supported hardware platforms require it (like OpenGL etc.).
+All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the same thread, because supported hardware platforms require it (like OpenGL, etc.).
 Its best to assume all Blotch3D and MonoGame objects should be created and accessed in that thread.

 You must instantiate a class derived from BlWindow3D.
 It will create the 3D window and make it visible, and create a single thread that we'll